Siphokazi Jonas is a critically acclaimed producer, writer, poet and performer, with a strong national footprint and growing international presence.

 In 2020, #WeAreDyingHere was adapted into a poetry short film with Optical Films, in partnership with Executive Producers Siya Kolisi and Rachel Kolisi.
 The film debuted at the Pan African Film Festival in Los Angeles and was nominated for Best Narrative Short.

-She has been profiled on both print, radio, and television media including the Daily Maverick, Sunday Times, IOL, Hectic Nine-9, Expresso, eNCA, SABC, eTV, Cape Talk, 702, and many others.
-Siphokazi teaches spoken word and theatre online at an elementary school in Florida, USA, and is the current English Poetry editor for New Contrast.
+Siphokazi has also been profiled on both print, radio, and television media including the Daily Maverick, Sunday Times, IOL, Hectic Nine-9, Expresso, eNCA, SABC, eTV, Cape Talk, 702, and many others.

 What does not sink